Champagne Bollinger - Brut Grande Année 2007

 Wine noted (guide 2018) 2* Favorite (Remarkable wine)

-"A perfect nose, in my opinion!" wrote one taster after smelling this pale gold champagne with its fine, persistent effervescence.
+“A perfect nose, in my opinion!” wrote one taster after sampling this pale gold champagne with its fine, persistent effervescence.
 The jury praised the clarity and intensity of its aromas of ripe fruit, dried fruit, and toasted notes.
-Perfectly balanced, the palate seduces with its delicate flavors that are both ripe and fresh.
-The woodiness, which is noticeable but ideally integrated, contributes to the sense of harmony that this wine exudes.
+Perfectly balanced, the palate captivates with the delicacy of its flavors, which are both ripe and fresh.
+The woodiness, perceptible yet perfectly integrated, contributes to the sense of harmony that this wine exudes.

 About the estate:

-Famous house founded in 1829 by Joseph Bollinger, a wine merchant from Württemberg.
-It has remained a family business, even though since 2008 it has been chaired by someone outside the family (Charles-Armand de Belenet since 2017).
-With a 179-hectare vineyard dominated by Pinot Noir (60%) and its own cooperage, it maintains its style based on skillful blends of wines vinified separately in oak barrels (reused to avoid overpowering woodiness) and small vats.
-As for the reserve wines, they are stored in magnums under "petite mousse" (a small amount of carbonation).
-The wines are bottled with corks and benefit from long aging on lees.
+A renowned house founded in 1829 by Joseph Bollinger, a wine merchant originally from Württemberg.
+It has remained a family-owned business, although since 2008 it has been led by someone from outside the family (Charles-Armand de Belenet since 2017).
+With a 179-hectare vineyard dominated by Pinot Noir (60%) and its own cooperage, the house ensures the preservation of its style, based on expert blends of wines vinified separately in oak barrels (reused to avoid overpowering oak) and in small-capacity tanks.
+As for the reserve wines, they are stored in magnums under “petite mousse.”
+Bottling is done with cork stoppers, and the wines undergo extended aging on the lees.
 Gilles Descôtes joined the company in 2003 and succeeded six cellar masters in 2013.

 Robert Parker - Wine Advocate

-Disgorged in March 2017, Bollinger's La Grande Année 2007 is brilliant, offering a superb bouquet of lemon oil, candied citrus, marzipan, iodine, nuts, and freshly baked bread.
-On the palate, the wine is full-bodied, broad-shouldered and powerful in what is often a slender vintage.
-Excellent concentration, a deep, tight body and a precise chalky finish.
+Disgorged in March 2017, Bollinger’s 2007 Grande Année is brilliant, offering a superb bouquet of lemon oil, candied citrus, marzipan, iodine, nuts, and freshly baked bread.
+On the palate, the wine is full-bodied, with broad shoulders and power in an often slender vintage.
+Excellent concentration, a deep, tight body, and a precise, chalky finish.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France